djipco/webmidi/website/api/classes/OutputChannel.md

 **Since**: 3.0.0

 **Throws**:
-  * RangeError: Controller numbers must be between 0 and 127.
+  * `RangeError` : Controller numbers must be between 0 and 127.
-  * RangeError: Invalid controller name.
+  * `RangeError` : Invalid controller name.
-  * TypeError: The value array must have a length of 2.
+  * `TypeError` : The value array must have a length of 2.

 ### `.sendNoteOff(...)`